obaid8712/python-challenge/README.md

 >CEO smile and team went to the bed for sleeping.
 --------------------------------------
 # Python Data Analysis Project PyPoll
 PyPoll is a challenging project to overcome a legacy time consuming vote counting system.
 The city mayor promises to change this legacy vote counting system. he called a data analytic team and expresses about his own promises.
-The team aggred to accomplish this job with minimum budget.
+The team agreed to accomplish this job with minimum budget.
 Team uses the power of python with vs code editor and came up with following result.

 >Election Results
 -------------------------